helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>How glorious a greeting the sun gives the mountains!.</h3 quote>
+<h3 quote align='center'>When our governments want to sell us a course of action, they do it by making sure it's the only thing on the agenda, the only thing everyone's talking about.</h3 quote>

 ---